kernelbits/TaskMind/README.md

   - `created_at` (TIMESTAMP)
   - `updated_at` (TIMESTAMP)

-**3.2 Choose PostgreSQL**
+**3.2 Choose database**
-- Selected PostgreSQL for reliability and scalability
+- Selected SQLite for simplicity and local development
-- Decided to use managed database service for production

 **3.3 Create database configuration**
 - Set up environment variables for database connection